 Asset renewal measures will include necessary equipment rehabilitation and/or replacement of mechanical equipment, electrical systems, structural and non-structural concrete, odor control covers, and other infrastructure works so as to extend lifecycles, ensure safe operations, and continued compliance with the facility's regulatory obligations (i.e., NYSDEC SPDES permit).
 Major project components consist of: replacement electrical components in the Harborbrook Pump Station; asset renewal in the New Screen and Grit building; replacement of odor control covers in the primary clarifier distribution structures; replacement of clarifier drives, mechanicals, and concrete rehabilitation in the primary and secondary clarifiers; and rehabilitation of several Metro's galleries and access structures.
+In addition this project will address facility odor control system improvements.

 The evaluation report includes recommendations for improvements in 5-yr, 10-yr, and 20-yr capital investment project cycles.
-WEP will be pursuing legislative approval for bonding in the amount of \$4,000,000 in winter 2020 for engineering design and construction administration services for Phase I infrastructure improvements.
+Bonding in the amount of \$4,000,000 was authorized in January 2021 for engineering design and construction administration services for Phase I infrastructure improvements.
 It is anticipated that a Phase II project will follow the Phase I project.